Ethaks/pf1spheres/README.md

 ## Installation

-To install the module navigate to Foundry's *Modules* tab in the Setup menu and paste the following link in the **Install Module** dialog:
+To install the module navigate to Foundry's _Add-on Modules_ tab in the Setup menu and paste the following link in the **Install Module** dialog:

 [https://gitlab.com/Ethaks/foundryvtt-pf1-spheres/-/raw/latest/system.json](https://gitlab.com/Ethaks/foundryvtt-pf1-spheres/-/raw/latest/system.json)